 Chris Fifty

-I am currently applying to doctoral programs and endeavor to advance research at the intersection of machine learning and the biological sciences.
+My goal is to advance research at the intersection of machine learning and the biological sciences.
 Advances in this domain will lead to the eradication of dementia, reduce the debilitating effects of cancer, and even significantly extend our natural lifespan and healthy years of life.

 Google Scholar / CV / LinkedIn / Github